CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 In order to support sparse datasets, **availability** data determines which tiles exist.
 To support massive datasets, availability is partitioned into fixed-size **subtrees**.
 Subtrees may store **metadata** for available tiles and content.

 The `3DTILES_implicit_tiling` extension may be added to any tile in the tileset.
 The extension object defines how the tile is subdivided and where to locate content resources.
 The extension may be added to multiple tiles to create more complex subdivision schemes like double-headed quadtrees.

+[TODO: diagram for double-headed quadtree and for implicit tiling as a whole]

 ## Tile Extension